Last Updated on October 7, 2022 by Alex

 It could be a half year road trip through North and South America, or hiking the Appalachian Trail, or learning survival skills and living in the deep woods alone for a year.

-You may need to disappear up to Alaska or live on a Native reservation and teach in a school or go into the Peace Corps.
+You may need to disappear up to Alaska or live on a Native reservation and teach in a school or go into the Peace Corps to really transform your life the way your soul wants you to.

 The soul longing I am talking about here is the thing that takes you off the track you are on.
 The conventional track.
 But only for a while, a certain period of time.

-It is the journey into the unknown that calls you, that will change and transform you.
+It is the journey into the unknown that calls you, that will change and transform your life, transform you.

 This calling is in all of us.
 It is a key part of the Hero’s Journey in mythology.
 It’s a quest and at once a journey elsewhere and a journey inside.
 It is a calling we all have.